DevOps-Sad-people/itu-minitwit/report/4-appendix.md

   - Industry standard
   - Open-source

+### Deployment
+- **Digital Ocean**
+  - **focuses on simplicity**
+  - **easy to learn CLI/interface**
+  - **great tooling**
+  - sufficient credits to cover our needs
+- **AWS**/**Microsoft Azure**
+  - industry leading, popular
+  - customizability
+  - steeper learning curve
+  - more enterprise focused

+**Digital Ocean** also provided its own container registry, which was our choice when looking for a registry later into the development process, given it's integration with the DigitalOcean platform.
+Only after using it, did we realize that the biggest upsides are primarily for users of digital oceans other deployment tools, that are not running on rented VMs.
+Also given the price of DO's container registry, we would most likely migrate to Docker Hub, if the project had continued.

 ### E2E Testing
 Playwright launches browsers faster and runs tests in parallel by default.Headless mode is optimized, leading to faster execution times compared to Selenium.